Origins and

 OUR VALUES

 The Pad Project isn’t alone in the fight for menstrual equity.
-We partner with domestic and international nonprofits to make sure our programs fit the individual menstrual hygiene needs of each community where we work.
+We partner with nonprofits and social enterprises in the US and internationally to make sure our programs fit the individual menstrual hygiene needs of each community where we work.
 We also founded the Ambassador Program to connect and engage menstrual equity activists around the globe.

 We’ve placed 9 pad machines in 2 countries and are working to place 7 more pad machines in 4 countries.
 We’ve launched 8 washable pad programs in 6 countries and are working to launch another washable pad program soon!
 In the U.S., we’ve started two programs to combat period poverty: Pads for All and Pads for Schools.
 So far, we’ve partnered with 10 NGOs and grassroots organizations in 8 states and 5 schools and school districts in 4 states to provide menstrual products to those in need.
 We also launched The Pad Project’s Ambassador Program, which is designed to unite menstrual equity activists around the world!